Kitura/Kitura-TemplateEngine/README.md

 router.setDefault(templateEngine: StencilTemplateEngine())
 ```

-The following example will render the stencil template "example.stencil" and add it to our router's response.
+The following example will render the Stencil template `example.stencil` and add it to our router's response.
 The template file will be retrieved from the default location, which is the `Views` folder.
 The context variable allows you to pass data through to the template engine and must be valid JSON.
 ```swift
 router.get("/example") { request, response, next in
     var context: [String: Any] = ["key" : "value"]